Precision Time Protocol

 Power Profile-2017 is supported only in Transparent Clock mode.

-If an interface is not added as part of BC clock, it is in forward mode exchanging PTP packets, which causes instability in PTP operation.
+If an interface is not added as part of BC clock, it remains in forward mode exchanging PTP packets, which causes instability in PTP operation.
 To avoid this, disable PTP on all such interfaces using the no ptp enable command.

 Step 1